HarperDB/documentation/docs/technical-details/reference/resource.md

 	}
 }
 ```
-In addition, the `Updatable class has the following methods`.
+In addition, the `Updatable` class has the following methods.
 ### `Updatable` class

 #### `addTo(property, value)`